bitswype/saleae_tdm_analyer/README.md

 ### E: Bitclock Error
   - Only Available if the `Advanced analysis` option is enabled.
   - Flag `0x20`
-  - Using the sample rate, number of slots per frame, and slot size an expected bitclock rate is calculated.
+  - Using the sample rate, number of slots per frame, and slot size, an expected bitclock rate is calculated.
 If the bitclock varies outside of this expected frequency by more than 1 Logic analyzer sample, the slot is flagged.

 ![Example of a bitclock error](pictures/bitclock_error.PNG)